 Gentry joined Watsi on May 27th, 2017.
-Two years ago, Gentry became the 2878th member to automatically support a new Watsi patient every month.
-Since then, 2,384 more people have become monthly donors!
-Gentry's most recent donation supported Begaelle, a girl from Haiti, to fund prep for cardiac surgery.
+Six years ago, Gentry joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Gentry's most recent donation supported Kidus, a playful toddler from Ethiopia, to fund surgery for his birth condition.

 Gentry has funded healthcare for 69 patients in 13 countries.